drupalprojects/drush-vagrant/README.md

-Compatible releases of Vagrant, VirtualBox and Drush are available in Debian's Testing branch, and so can be installed (along with all dependencies) with a simple 'apt-get install vagrant', assuming the appropriate repos have been added to /etc/apt/source.list.d/ This last is the developers' preferred and recommended installation method.
+Compatible releases of Vagrant, VirtualBox and Drush are available in Debian's Testing branch, and so can be installed (along with all dependencies) with a simple 'apt-get install vagrant drush', assuming the appropriate repos have been added to /etc/apt/source.list.d/ This last is the developers' preferred and recommended installation method.

 In order to take advantage of Vagrant's ability to mount NFS (Network File System) shares, an NFS-server is required.
 This allows the sharing of entire